MaxWienandts/vectordb_ChromaDB-_Elasticsearch/README.md

-# vectordb_ChromaDB-_Elasticsearch
-An Introductory Guide to ChromaDB and Elasticsearch.
+#An Introductory Guide to ChromaDB and Elasticsearch.